-Financing is the basic requirement of every big and small-sized organization.
+Financing is the basic requirement of every big and small-sized organisation.
 Funds can be raised by issuing debt or equity instruments.
-When it is about debt instruments, two major sources of raising finance are used by the companies; they are Bonds and Debentures.
+When it is about debt instruments, two major sources of raising external finance are used by the companies; they are Bonds and Debentures.
 In many countries, they are supposed to be one but the two terms differ in many regards.
 Bonds are generally issued by government agencies and large corporations, but companies issue debentures.
-There are many differences between bonds and debentures which are discussed, in this article below.
+There are many differences between bonds and debentures which are discussed in tabular form, in this article below.
 Have a look.

 Content: Bonds Vs Debentures

 |Meaning||A bond is a financial instrument showing the indebtedness of the issuing body towards its holders.||A debt instrument used to raise long term finance is known as Debentures.|

 |Collateral||Yes, bonds are generally secured by collateral.||Debentures may be secured or unsecured.|

 |Priority in repayment at the time of liquidation||First||Second|

 Definition of Bonds

 A financial instrument which shows the obligation of the borrower towards the lender is known as Bond.
 They are created to raise funds for the company or government.
 It is a certificate, signifying a contract of indebtedness of the issuing company, for the amount lent by the bondholders.

 In general, bonds are secured by collateral, i.e. an asset is pledged as security that if the company fails to pay the sum within stipulated time, the holders can discharge their debts by seizing and selling the asset secured.